B i o

 Solomon made his D.C. debut recital at the Polish Embassy sponsored by the Paderewski Scholarship Foundation and General Edward Rowny in April 2015 and returned for his re-engagement September 2017.

-The summer of 2015 Solomon traveled to Italy to perform in the Perugia Music Festival.
+The summer of 2015 Solomon performed in the Perugia Music Festival, Italy.
 In addition to solo performances in the famous Salla Notari Hall, Solomon performed the Grieg Piano Concerto with the Philharmonic Orchestra of the Universidad de Alicante under the baton of Israeli Conductor, Uriel Segal.

 Before Italy, Solomon performed at the prestigious PianoFest in the Hamptons, NY.